Bc-Gg/fuck_PY/final/README.md

 2. complete spyder part with single thread
 3. simple version of regex match of tel && name part
 4. using bloom filter
+#### 2022/04/30
+1. finish single thread version
+2. improve architecture to make this program work faster
+3. add saving as file part
+4. adequate for 80+

 ## undone
-1. complete regex match func
-2. sql query && insert
-3. multiprocessing version
+1.multiprocessing version
-4. add some comments